ibm-cloud-docs/databases-for-postgresql/howto-iam-new.md

 ---

 copyright:
-  years:  2017, 2022
+  years: 2021
-lastupdated: "2022-03-28"
+lastupdated: "2022-03-31"

-keywords: IAM access for _servicename_, permissions for _servicename_, identity and access management for _servicename_, roles for _servicename_, actions for _servicename_, assigning access for _servicename_
+keywords: IBM Cloud, databases, Satellite, ICD, IAM authorization

-subcollection: _your-subcollection_
+subcollection: databases-for-postgresql

 ---

-{{site.data.keyword.attribute-definition-list}}

-_Include this file in the **How to** nav group of your toc.yaml file_
+{:external: .external target="_blank"}
+{:shortdesc: .shortdesc}
+{:screen: .screen}
+{:codeblock: .codeblock}
+{:pre: .pre}
+{:tip: .tip}

-# Managing IAM access for _servicename_
+# Managing IAM access for {{site.data.keyword.databases-for-postgresql_full}}
-{: #iam-docs-template}
+{: #manage-iam-postgresql}

-Access to `<service_name>` service instances for users in your account is controlled by {{site.data.keyword.cloud}} Identity and Access Management (IAM).
-Every user that accesses the `<service_name>` service in your account must be assigned an access policy with an IAM role.
-Review the following roles, actions, and more to help determine the best way to assign access to `<service_name>`.
+Access to `databases-for-postgresql` service instances for users in your account is controlled by {{site.data.keyword.cloud}} Identity and Access Management (IAM).
+Every user that accesses the `databases-for-postgresql` service in your account must be assigned an access policy with an IAM role.
+Review the following roles, actions, and more to help determine the best way to assign access to `databases-for-postgresql`.
 {: shortdesc}

 The access policy that you assign users in your account determines what actions a user can perform within the context of the service or specific instance that you select.
-The allowable actions are customized and defined by the `<service_name>` as operations that are allowed to be performed on the service.
-Each actions is mapped to an IAM platform or service role that you can assign to a user.
+The allowable actions are customized and defined by the `databases-for-postgresql` as operations that are allowed to be performed on the service.
+Each action is mapped to an IAM platform or service role that you can assign to a user.

 If a specific role and its actions don't fit the use case that you're looking to address, you can [create a custom role](/docs/account?topic=account-custom-roles#custom-access-roles) and pick the actions to include.
 {: tip}